auroris/wordpress-portable/README.md

 # Wordpress Portable

 This PowerShell script automates the setup of a local development environment for WordPress using a portable PHP installation.
 It also integrates the SQLite Database Integration plugin for WordPress to allow usage without MySQL.
-This makes it easy to quickly get a WordPress site running locally with minimal manual configuration.
+This makes it easy to quickly get a WordPress site running locally with minimal installation and configuration.

 ## Features